-Please take a look at the graph at the link below.
+Please take a look at the graphs at the two links below.

 Please note that the information comes straight from a branch of the Federal Reserve Bank.

-Please also note that it is a very long-term graph - but we are to a point where the problem is not far off anymore.
+Please also note that they are very long-term graphs - but we are to a point where the problem is not far off anymore.
 That is why I am pointing it out.

 I would also like you to take a look at https://www.usdebtclock.org , the upper left-hand corner.